MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Secrecy-Capacity Results

 \begin{remark}[Interpretation of Optimal Secrecy Rates] The right-hand side (RHS) of \eqref{EQ:region_nocommon_simpleRB1} is the secrecy-capacity of the Gaussian MIMO WTC with input covariance $\mathrm{K}^\star$, where User 1 serves as the legitimate party and User 2 as the eavesdropper.
 The RHS of \eqref{EQ:region_nocommon_simpleRB2} is the capacity of the MIMO Gaussian point-to-point channel with input covariance $\mathrm{K}-\mathrm{K}^\star$ and noise covariance $\mathrm{I}+\mathrm{K}^\star$.
 Thus, $M_1$ being confidential forces User 1 to treat the second user as an eavesdropper.
 Then, the transmission rate of $M_2$ (to User 2) is maximized by consuming the remaining power, while treating the signal of the first user as noise.
 The optimization over $\mathrm{K}^\star$ corresponds to different choices of user prioritization. \end{remark}

 \begin{remark}[Relation to Dirty-Paper Coding] As evident from the proof of Theorem \ref{TM:capacity_nocommon} (see Proposition \ref{PROP:Partial_DPC} in Section \ref{SUBSEC:proof_nocommon_capacity}), the entire secrecy-capacity region $\hat{\mathcal{C}}_\mathrm{K}$ is achieved by using DPC to cancel out the signal of the non-confidential message $M_2$ at Receiver 1 only.
 The other variant, i.e., DPC against the signal of the confidential message $M_1$ at Receiver 2, is unnecessary.
-This is in contrast to when there is no secrecy requirement on $M_1$ (namely, the private message BC), where the capacity region is exhausted by taking the convex hull of both variants (DPC against $M_1$ and DPC against $M_2$). \end{remark}
+This is in contrast to the situation without a secrecy requirement on $M_1$ (namely, the private message BC), for which the capacity region is exhausted by taking the convex hull of both variants (DPC against $M_1$ and DPC against $M_2$). \end{remark}

-\begin{remark}[Relation to Common Message Case] Although being a special case of the secrecy-capacity region of the MIMO Gaussian BC with common, private and confidential messages $\mathcal{C}_\mathrm{K}$, the result of Theorem \ref{TM:capacity_nocommon} is derived separately.
-This is since we use the fact that the boundary points of $\hat{\mathcal{C}}_\mathrm{K}$ are achieved by Gaussian inputs to prove their optimality for a certain part $\mathcal{C}_\mathrm{K}$.
-More specifically, when the rate of the private message $M_2$ is larger than this of the common message $M_0$, we show that characterizing $\mathcal{C}_\mathrm{K}$ reduces to the characterization of $\hat{\mathcal{C}}_\mathrm{K}$ and use Theorem~\ref{TM:capacity_nocommon}. \end{remark}
+\begin{remark}[Relation to Common Message Case] Theorem \ref{TM:capacity_nocommon} is a special case of the secrecy-capacity region of the MIMO Gaussian BC with common, private and confidential messages $\mathcal{C}_\mathrm{K}$ (given in Theorem \ref{TM:capacity_common}).
+Nonetheless, we separately state and prove Theorem \ref{TM:capacity_nocommon} since it is used as an auxiliary result for the proof of Theorem \ref{TM:capacity_common}, as it implies the optimality of Gaussian inputs for a certain portion of $\mathcal{C}_\mathrm{K}$.
+More specifically, when the private message rate $R_2$ is larger than the common message rate $R_0$, the optimizing distribution of $\mathcal{C}_\mathrm{K}$ coincides with that of $\hat{\mathcal{C}}_\mathrm{K}$; Theorem~\ref{TM:capacity_nocommon} shows that this distribution is Gaussian. \end{remark}

 As a corollary of Theorem \ref{TM:capacity_nocommon}, we characterize the secrecy-capacity region under the average total power constraint.
-This is a simple consequence of \cite[Lemma 1]{Weingarten_MIMOBC2006}; further details are omitted.
+This is a simple consequence of \cite[Lemma 1]{Weingarten_MIMOBC2006}.

 \begin{corollary}[Average Total Power Constraint] The secrecy-capacity region of the MIMO Gaussian BC with private and confidential messages under the average total power constraint

 \end{corollary}